vkobinski/CacTui/README.md

 - **Conditional Expressions**: `=IF(A1 > 10, "High", "Low")`
 - **Range**: `=A1:A10`, get values from A1 to A10

-The Calc Language supports a variety of functions and operations, making it a powerful tool for data manipulation and analysis within the terminal.
+The Cac Language supports a variety of functions and operations, making it a powerful tool for data manipulation and analysis within the terminal.

 - **Normal Mode**: Default mode for navigation.
 - **Insert Mode**: Mode for editing cell values.